Animation and Game Development

 DIGP3013 Web Master

 Building on an intermediate knowledge of web development, students are encouraged to move into an advanced path in web development.
 As a result of exploring/researching current web trends and through consultation, students will be expected to present a proposal for a project focusing on a specific web technology or system.
 This will be manifested through presentations and a project.
-Some possible avenues of discovery include, but are not limited to, content management systems such as Joomla, e-commerce and security systems, social networking software, rich media content delivery and management, advanced Flash development, ActionScript 3.0, XML, PHP, mySQL, Flex and mobile content delivery (iPhone, Blackberry).
+Some possible avenues of discovery include, but are not limited to, content management systems, e-commerce and security systems, social networking software, rich media content delivery and management, Flex and mobile content delivery.
 Co-requisite: DIGP 3003

 Notes